diverjoe/aquariumAutomation/README.md

 # aquariumAutomation
-The goal of this repo is to be home for both the technical documents (diagrams/schematics/bill-of-materials) and the (Arduino|RaspberryPi) code to run a fully automatic freshwater aquarium.
+The goal of this repo is to be home for both the technical documents (diagrams/schematics/bill-of-materials) and the Arduino code to run a fully automatic freshwater aquarium.
 ThePlantedTank.net thread where I'll post updates: http://www.plantedtank.net/forums/20-diy/1069681-full-tank-automation-system.html

 ## Some systems we'll be working to automate: